Battle of Manimani: Aftermath

-For his remarkable calm and courage in the heat of battle at Manimani, John Heard was later awarded a Medal of Honor noting, "after two men had been shot down by Spaniards while transmitting orders to the engine-room on the Wanderer, the ship having become disabled, this officer took the position held by them and personally transmitted the orders, remaining at his post until the ship was out of danger."
-Due to the fact while transmitting orders they suicided to the wreckage and jumped off.
+John Heard was awarded a Medal of Honor on June 21, 1899, for his actions at Manimani.
+The award noted:After two men had been shot down by Spaniards while transmitting orders to the engine-room on the Wanderer, the ship having become disabled, this officer took the position held by them and personally transmitted the orders, remaining at his post until the ship was out of danger.